MicrosoftDocs/learn/learn-pr/azure/create-azure-storage-account/includes/5-exercise-create-a-storage-account.md

 1. Set **Allow Blob public access** to *Enabled*.
 We'll allow clients to read data in that container without authorizing the request.

+1. Set the **Access tier** to _Hot_.
+This setting is only used for Blob storage.
+The **Hot Access Tier** is ideal for frequently accessed data, and the **Cool Access Tier** is better for infrequently accessed data.
+This setting only sets the _default_ value - when you create a Blob, you can set a different value for the data.
+In our case, we want the videos to load quickly, so you'll use the high-performance option for your blobs.

+1. Leave the **Data Lake Storage Gen2** option as _Disabled_.
+This is for big-data applications that aren't relevant to this module.

 1. Leave the **Large file shares** option set to _Disabled_.
 Large file shares provide support up to a 100 TiB, however this type of storage account can't convert to a Geo-redundant storage offering, and upgrades are permanent.

-1. Leave the **Data Lake Storage Gen2** option as _Disabled_.
-This is for big-data applications that aren't relevant to this module.

 The following screenshot shows the completed settings for the **Advanced** tab.